perticascatalin/Research/README.md

 Links to information theory and deep learning [X], [Y].

 The importance of prior information and pre-learned intermediate concepts.
-Composition of 2 highly non-linear tasks [X].
+Composition of 2 highly non-linear tasks and other hypothesis such as local minima obstacle and guided/transfer learning [X].

 Gradients in highly composed functions or hard constraints [Y].